davidecantoni/sass-rtl-mixin/README.md

 To avoid it, you you could easily use both conditions in the same file as shown.

-But in both cases the problem still remains because we always load unnecessary code for nothing!
+But in both cases the problem still remains because we always load both versions!
 For performance reasons we sould keep our css as small as possible to avoid parser blocking on page load -> very expensive!!!

 ### Approach 2: Using a variable to set the direction

-For this approach you are including only **one file** depending on the direction you are using.
-The direction is set while compiling with a variable.
+In this approach i am including only **one file** depending on the direction you are using.
+The direction is set dynamically.

 Let's have a look: